allthingsnew/grid-it/README.md

 // Base class of each row
 $grid-row-class: row;

-// Base class of each column
+// Base class of each column (is also pluralized)
 $grid-col-class: col;

 // Base class for mobile grid (is appended with -#)